PayHelper/payments-hub/docs/source/includes/public_api/_subscriptions.md

 # Subscriptions

-These endpoints will allow you to create new recurring or non-recurring subscriptions.
+These endpoints will allow you to create new recurring or non-recurring subscriptions and will allow to pay for the created subscription.

 Based on created subscriptions you can perform purchases (see [Purchase API](#purchase)).